Dani-Gordon/CineMap-server/README.md

 <img src="./assets/cinemap-excalidraw.png" />
 </p>

 > We worked on planning out what our backend API would look like, including what models would be needed and the controllers required.
 Then we created a repository on GitHub.
 We discussed how to set up the backend and through VSCode and created a Trello board to lay out what tasks were needed for the backend to run.
 We all contributed to the Trello board, adding parts of the app that we knew needed to exist initially and then individually or collectively added tasks to it throughout the week.
 We utilized branches in Git to work on our task and merged each branch into the main branch, resolving any conflicts as they arose.
 If we had an idea that wasn't already on the list, we would add it to the "Ideas/Backlog" list.
-If we found something that needed updated or added something we wanted the team to review, we would add it to the "Things to review/check" list.
+If we found something that needed updating or added something we wanted the team to review, we would add it to the "Things to review/checklist".
 We also had a "To Do", "Doing" and "SMASHED it! :)" list.
 Once completed with the previous task, we would add our name to tasks(cards) from the "Ideas/Backlog" and/or "To Do" list that weren't already taken by another team member to indicate who was going to complete them.
 We would then add the card to the "Doing" tab and move them to the "SMASHED it! :)" list once completed, unless it needed review and/or the team member needed some assistance brainstorming.
 Here is a snippet of our Trello board towards the end of the project.
 >
 > <img width="468" alt="image" src="https://user-images.githubusercontent.com/99892502/168519924-95d59062-34bc-4230-ac7b-8359bccd1372.png">